 The good news is there are several identified measures available to patients, in coordination with their healthcare practitioners, to help them navigate life with a rare disease.

 A supportive community can help people cope with living with a rare disease and support them to rally together for a greater quality of life.
 Connecting with people who understand what you’ve been through and how you’re feeling can be life-changing.

-Visit the Helpful Links to access groups and networks to help you stay connected with the ITP community. and know that you ARE NOT ALONE in this journey.
+Visit our Facebook and Instagram pages to help you stay connected with the ITP community. and know that you ARE NOT ALONE in this journey.

 Resiliance & Mental Wellbeing

-During the 2022 ITP Australia Virtual Patient Conference, we were joined by Loiuse Healy, the Education and Advocacy Manager (QLD) for Rare Voices Australia.
+During the 2022 ITP Australia Virtual Patient Conference, we were joined by Louise Healy, the Education and Advocacy Manager (QLD) for Rare Voices Australia.